STOP! Don't get out the step ladder yet!

-Enter your email address for my Top 5 Bookshelf Styling Tips Guide!
+Enter your email address for my free Top 5 Bookshelf Styling Tips Guide!

 If you put any items up there, they need to be big and bulky.
 Larger, bolder objects should always be used if you’ll be viewing them at a distance.
 Personally, I prefer large baskets or boxes/containers, large same-type vases or urns that are full and bulbous-looking in a mass, or some other kind of large-scaled simple objects that are similar in type.

 What we’re trying to do here is extend the visual height of the piece, so it appears taller.
 Take a close look at the images below to see how bulky items do a great job creating that illusion.

 See how the simple, warm-colored shapes of the pieces placed above these cabinets (as well as the repetition of similar items in the first picture) extends the cabinet upwards, making it appear taller?